 Termination of Agreement Termination of the shareholder agreement due to material breach

 The availability of these remedies can provide a non-breaching party with the necessary tools to mitigate the damage caused by a breach of confidentiality obligations.
-By incorporating these remedies into a shareholder agreement, parties can guarantee that they have adequate protection in the event of a breach, as these solutions are crucial to minimizing potential harm.
+By incorporating these remedies into a shareholder agreement, parties can ensure that they have adequate protection in the event of a breach, as these solutions are crucial to minimizing potential harm.

 Liability and Damages